 Whether or not the Infrastructure will evaluate the authentication assurance expressed by external identity provider, the authentication assurance value cannot be combined.
 The value will always be equal to the one expressed for the effective identity.

-Guidelines for evaluating the combined assurance of linked identities (AARC-G031)
+Guidelines for the evaluation and combination of the assurance of external identities (AARC-G031)